 Lack of experience conditions the execution of ideas

-A few days ago I was read an article Jeff Haden, editor of Inc. magazine., in that he claimed that it's much harder to execute ideas well when you have limited experience.
-It's also much harder to make smart tactical decisions, especially when you need to make a number of decisions on a day-to-day basis
+A few days ago I read an article Jeff Haden, editor of Inc. magazine., in that he claimed that it's much harder to execute ideas well when you have limited experience.
+It's also much harder to make smart tactical decisions, especially when you need to make a number of decisions on a day-to-day

 The innovation department in the hands of seniors?